-- Define rules based on processing criteria that can generate an alert, send an e-mail notification, generate a Simple Network Management Protocol (SNMP) trap to an Enterprise Systems Manager (ESM), run a system command, or issue a Connect:Direct server command - Monitor for alerts, such as a server failure or late-starting Process - Create service level criteria (SLCs) that define processing schedules, monitor Processes, files within Processes, and file transfers for compliance with these schedules, and generate alerts when the schedules are not met - ◆ Analyze key operational metrics through reports to document and analyze processing activity - ◆ Create customized reports based on criteria you define - ◆ Identify additional Connect:Direct servers that may need to be monitored based on communications with a currently monitored server using the Guided Node Discovery feature
+- ✦ Monitor multiple servers - Group individual servers into server groups for a single view of system-wide activity.
+Group server groups into larger groups, and display a list view of servers and server groups. - View status and statistics on active or completed processing - Suspend, release, and handle Connect:Direct Processes on z/OS, Windows, HP NonStop, and UNIX platforms - Stop Connect:Direct servers on z/OS, Windows, HP NonStop, OS/400 (iSeries), and UNIX platforms - Pause and resume monitoring for a Connect:Direct server - ♦ Monitor service levels - View information about active and completed Processes across servers within your network - Receive notification of data delivery events that occur or do not occur as scheduled - Define rules based on processing criteria that can generate an alert, send an e-mail notification, generate a Simple Network Management Protocol (SNMP) trap to an Enterprise Systems Manager (ESM), run a system command, or issue a Connect:Direct server command - Monitor for alerts about conditions such as a server failure or a Process that starts late - Create service level criteria (SLCs) that define processing schedules, monitor Processes and file transfers for compliance with the processing schedules, and generate alerts when schedules are not met - Analyze key operational metrics through reports to document and analyze processing activity - Create customized reports based on criteria you define, and schedule the reports to run and be delivered automatically by email - Validate user authenticity for console to engine connections using one or more of four authentication methods, including password validation, host name identification, Windows domain, and TCP/IP address (or three methods in the case of the Web console, which does not support domain authentication) - Identify additional Connect:Direct servers (through Node Discovery) that may need to be monitored based on communications with a currently monitored server

-Sterling Control Center enhances operational productivity and improves the quality of service by:
+Sterling Control Center enhances operational productivity and improves quality of service by:

-- ◆ Ensuring that critical processing windows are met - ◆ Reducing impact on downstream processing by verifying that expected processing occurs - ◆ Providing proactive notification for at-risk business processes
+- Monitoring and configuring, and managing licenses for, Connect:Direct servers (for Windows, UNIX, and z/OS) from a central point - ◆ Ensuring that critical processing windows are met - Reducing impact on downstream processing by verifying that expected processing occurs - Providing proactive notification for at-risk business processes - Consolidating information for throughput analysis, capacity planning, post-processing operational or security audits, and workload analysis

-- ◆ Consolidating information for throughput analysis, capacity planning, post-processing operational or security audits, and workload analysis - ♦ Reducing the risk of errors associated with manual system administration, including eliminating individual server logon to view activity, and the need to separately configure each server for error and exception notifications
+Reducing the risk of errors associated with manual system administration, including eliminating individual server logon to view activity and the need to separately configure each server for error and exception notifications